sighjs/sigh/README.md

   * fileType: filename extension.
   * basePath: optional base directory containing resource.
   * projectPath: path with basePath stripped off.
+  * opTreeIndex: depth-first index (within asset pipeline tree) of the source operator for this event.

 The first stream value will contain all source files, subsequent values will contain change events will be debounced and buffered.